Pecan & Cherry Stuffed Acorn Squash – It’s not my Mother’s Stuffed Acorn Squash! It’s a delightfully easy, sweet and savory dish!Jump to Recipe

 Stuff the Squash

-- Divide the squash stuffing mixture between the acorn squash wedges and lightly pack it down.
+- Divide the squash stuffing mixture between the acorn squash wedges.

 - Using half of the remaining butter, dot the tops of the stuffed squash.